Ayush1350/FileExplorer/README.md

 # File Explorer

-A simple file explorer application built with React and Vite that allows users to create, rename, and delete folders and files in a hierarchical structure.
+A simple file explorer application built with Vite that allows users to create, rename, and delete folders and files in a hierarchical structure.

 ## Features